chrissm23/ParallelKDE.jl/docs/src/api_reference/grids.md

 CuGrid
 ```

-There is a set of information that can be extracted from grid objects.
+There is a set of features that can be extracted from grid objects.
 This is done by the following methods:

 ```@docs
 size(::AbstractGrid)